random-goose/Notes-Vault/V/CC/CC Mid II Answers.md

 ### BOOTP
 Bootstrap Protocol
-- Used to assign IP addresses to a devie and provide a basic configuration details like the subnet mask, gatewat, and the address of a boot server
+- Used to assign IP addresses to a device and provide a basic configuration details like the subnet mask, gateway, and the address of a boot server
 - The server responds with:
 	- IP address for the client
 	- Subnet mask, gateway address, and boot server